These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Musician Marketing Plan Guide Part 2 – Music Releases

-Take a look at the Part 2 VENN diagram above, which visualizes your Musician Marketing Plan.
+Look at the Part 2 VENN diagram above, which visualizes your Musician Marketing Plan.
 For each part, we have highlighted the sections we are covering in red so you can see how all of these parts work in concert with one another for your music release.

-The Second Five: Planning Your Music Release AKA Ordering the Chaos
+The Second Five: Planning Your Music Release, AKA Ordering the Chaos

 In the past, labels were more focused on artist development.
 They had entire departments dedicated to planning and growth.
-In today’s climate, artists are expected to already have a fanbase, numbers, and revenue before they even think about contacting a record label.
+In today’s climate, artists are expected already to have a fanbase, numbers, and revenue before they even think about contacting a record label.
 Even if getting signed isn’t on your to-do list, these tips will help keep your career going steadily in the years to come.

 A music marketing plan is comprised of 15 elements.
-Five of these elements are very specific to getting squared away before announcing a release.
+Five of these elements are specific to getting squared away before announcing a release.
 To check off all of the 89 elements, we have broken them down for you in our Music Marketing Plan Checksheet as a companion to this series.

 6. Timeline